 In Victoria, sex work is governed by the Sex Work Act 1994 and the Sex Work Regulation 2016.
 As defined in the Sex Work Act 1994 Sex work means the provision by one person to, or for another person (whether or not of a different sex) of sexual services in return for payment or reward.

 In Victoria, sex work is legal if the Sex Work Act (1994) is adhered to.
 To work you must be over 18 and the choice to be practicing sex work must be yours.
 It is illegal for someone else to force you into sex work.

 To be legal, sex work must be carried out in brothels, through an escort agency or you can work as a private worker.
 All of these options must comply with the Sex Work Act (1994) and have a current license.
 Licenses are issued by the Business Licensing Authority (BLA) and all license numbers must be preceded by the letters SWA.

 Licenses must be displayed near the front entrance of premises or carried by you if you are a private worker.
 Brothels are also regulated by local council and require a planning permit issued by the council.

 The following forms of sex work are illegal:

 - Working in a premises that does not have a planning permit from the local council

 - Working in escort agencies that are not licensed

 - Working privately without being registered with the BLA

-At each visit, once the examination and tests are done, your clinician will write you a certificate which states that you have attended for sexually transmitted infections (STI) screening and whether swabs and/or blood tests have been performed.
-If you have not received your results from your previous visit the clinician will also give you these results.
+After the examination the clinician will write a certificate which states that you have attended for sexually transmitted infections (STI) screening and that tests were performed.

 A brothel must provide you with free condoms and lubrication, clean showers and baths, a continuous supply of hot and cold water and clean linen in accordance with the Public Health and Wellbeing Act (2008).